DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 * "Harkon ate my homework"
 * A clumsy array of arcane runes.
 (A DC 13 Intelligence (Arcana) check reveals that the runes appear to be a failed attempt to conjure an *unseen servant*, with a parameter changed to allow the servant to do the scriber's homework.)
 ### West Guard Post
-This area is largely as described in <span class="citation">X2a.
-Guard Room (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X2aGuardRoom">X2a.
+Guard Room</a> (p.
 183)</span>.
 However, when a player enters this room, read:

 <div class="description">
 <p>You find a cold, empty room.
 Two arrow slits are carved into the east wall.
 In the northeast corner, something glints beneath a thick layer of frost.</p>